 White Wall Woodstock – a natural light studio that’s 100% white with desk, bed, and chair pieces (and a mini kitchen!) that are moveable at will.
 You also have the luxury of a small kitchen and bathroom/changing room.
 They offer one hour (weekdays only), two hour, half-day, and full-day rental options.
 Contact Info: email@example.com

 Professional Photo Resources – a large 1,900 square foot, white cyc wall studio that’s attached to a gear rental store.
 Includes a bathroom and changing room, and kitchen.
 This studio has a garage access door so you can move in massive pieces (like cars) as needed.
 They offer full-day rates.
 Contact Info: firstname.lastname@example.org

 Park Studios – a 1,000 square foot natural light studio that’s 100% white with lots of rental pieces.
-The space includes a client lounge area containing a vanity area, a small kitchenette, a dining area for 4, children’s play area, and extra seating for additional guests.
-They offer two hour, half-day, and full-day rentals.
+The space includes a client lounge area containing a vanity area, a small kitchenette, a dining area for 4, a children’s play area, and extra seating for additional guests.
+They offer two-hour, half-day, and full-day rentals.
 Contact Info: email@example.com

 Atlanta Picture Studios – A large, 4,200 sq ft space with makeup stations, changing rooms, client lounge, sound recording studio, car entry, a 35′ white and 36′ green cyc wall, with lighting equipment available to rent as well!
 Available in one-hour increments, from 2 to full-day rentals.
 Contact info: firstname.lastname@example.org